7 Winter Health + Wellness Tips for Seniors

 - Light weight lifting.
 Use light dumbbells to maintain your upper body strength.
 Do basic strength-building exercises like bicep curls, overhead presses and tricep kickbacks.

-- Cook healthy one-pot meals: Cut down on your cooking and cleaning time.
+Cut down on your cooking and cleaning time.
 Discover the ease and simplicity of healthy one-pot meals for warm, nourishing lunches and dinners throughout the winter.
 As the name suggests, these recipes use just one pot to cook a nutritious, tasty meal with plenty of leftovers!
+Here are some recipes to try.

-- Let the sunshine in: Take advantage of San Diego’s bountiful sunny weather by opening window covers each morning when you get up.
+Take advantage of San Diego’s bountiful sunny weather by opening the blinds and curtains each morning when you get up.
 Sunlight will warm up your home and your spirits.
-Seasonal depression and vitamin D deficiency can still occur in mild climates like Southern California.
+Sun is essential to good winter health as seasonal depression and vitamin D deficiency can still occur in mild climates like Southern California.
 Spend at least 30 a day sitting by a sunny window to feel your best.

-- Socialize with loved ones: Though it might be tempting to hunker down under the blankets all winter long, don’t forget the importance of socialization.
-Spending regular, quality time with friends and family is essential to a good quality of life.
-It makes you happier, more connected and reduces stress, anxiety and depression.
+Though it might be tempting to hunker down under the blankets all winter long, don’t forget the importance of socialization.
+Spending quality time with friends and family is essential to a good quality of life.
+It makes you happier, more connected, and reduces stress, anxiety and depression.

-- Wear layers indoors: As we age, our metabolism slows down.
-This can lead to poor blood circulation, feeling cold more often.
+If you are wondering why we get colder when we get older, it’s because our metabolism slows down as we age.
+This can lead to poor blood circulation and feeling cold more often.
 Layering up inside can save on your heating bill and protect your immune system by decreasing the chances that you’ll get sick.
-Sweaters, thick socks and a warm robe are wardrobe staples that you should have on hand throughout the colder months.
+Sweaters, thick socks, and a warm robe are wardrobe staples that you should have on hand throughout the colder months.

-- Prevent slips and falls: In Southern California, when it rains, it often pours.
-That means slippery dirt, wet leaves and deep puddles can quickly accumulate outside your door.
+In Southern California, when it rains, it often pours.
+That means slippery dirt, wet leaves, and deep puddles can quickly accumulate outside your door.
 To help prevent slips and falls, be sure to keep all paths, walkways and stairs around your home free from debris and as dry as possible.